A simple proof of the generalized Leibniz rule on bounded Euclidean domains: Introduction

-The previous theorems whenever the standard fractional Laplacian $(-\Delta)^\alpha$ with Fourier symbol $|\xi|^{2\alpha}$ is known as a version of a commutator estimate by Kenig, Ponce and Vega \cite{KPV} (see also the famous Kato-Ponce estimate \cite{KP}).
 We would like also to point out that recently in \cite{dong} D. Li obtained for the first time a general Leibniz rule for all fractional Laplacian operators $(-\Delta)^\alpha$ including the difficult end-point cases, solving in particular a conjecture by Kato and Ponce.
 Since we are interested for our applications in the $L^2$ estimate, and since the proof is very simple and straightforward in this case, we focus only on these particular exponents.
 It must be said that the full estimates for the left-hand side in our main theorem in other Lebesgue spaces, which is important for other applications, can be obtained following the same type of strategy.
-However, in this latter case, instead of using simple integration by parts followed by H\"older and/or Hardy inequality, one needs to invoke Cald\'eron-Zygmund inequalities and interpolation theory for instance.
-A full account on such estimates in the Euclidean space using Littlewood-Paley theory can be found in the mentioned paper by Li \cite{dong}.
+However, in this latter case, instead of using simple integration by parts followed by H\"older and/or Hardy inequality, one needs to invoke Cald\'eron-Zygmund inequalities and interpolation theory for instance. {A full account on such estimates in the Euclidean space using Littlewood-Paley theory can be found in the mentioned paper by Li \cite{dong}. }

 \begin{remark} It will be clear from the proof that the case $\beta=0$ is allowed.
 This is actually a version of Theorem 1.2 in \cite{dong}.
 In this later, the author managed even, invoking Coifman-Meyer theorem for instance, to replace the $L^\infty$ norm by the weaker $BMO$ norm. \end{remark}